-- Children must not have any toys or unauthorised equipment in the playground. - No food or drinks are allowed in the playground at lunchtime.
+• Children must not have any toys or unauthorised equipment in the playground.

+• No food or drinks are allowed in the playground at lunchtime.
 Children must eat all food in the dining hall.
-Chewing gum is not allowed in school. - Children must not be in the bushes or play with branches, twigs etc. - Children who are playing football/basketball must show consideration and care towards others. - All staff must have high expectations of all children's behaviour and deal promptly with any incidents.
+Chewing gum is not allowed in school.

+• Children must not be in the bushes or play with branches, twigs etc.

+• Children who are playing football/basketball must show consideration and care towards others.

+• All staff must have high expectations of all children's behaviour and deal promptly with any incidents.

-4. Sanctions
+4. Reflections Linked to our Zones of Regulations